• Skip to primary navigation

 Instructions

-1. Preheat your oven to 350 degrees F. Line an 8" x 4" loaf pan with parchment paper and set aside.
+1. Preheat your oven to 350 degrees F. Line a loaf pan with parchment paper and set aside.
+(I used a 9x5 inch loaf pan, but 8x4 inch works too.)

-7. After baking, let the brownies cool in the pan to room temperature.
+8. After baking, let the brownies cool in the pan to room temperature.
 Make sure they are fully cooled before cutting.
+Personally, I love letting the brownies sit overnight in the fridge before cutting (they have a fudgier texture).

 Did you make this recipe?